 Located in Envigado, a city just south of Medellín, Brasarepa serves up typical Colombian dishes in an unpretentious setting.

-The restaurant was featured in Anthony Bourdain's 2008 Colombia episode of No Reservations (update: as of 11/30/15 the video is blocked in the US).
+The restaurant was featured in Anthony Bourdain's 2008 Colombia episode of No Reservations.
 Lunch here will run you about $5.

 Hato Viejo began with a downtown location over 30 years ago and continues to go strong today.

-Try the bandeja paisa, a signature dish from the region, which includes spicy ground meat, pork cracklings, fried egg, fried plantains, refried beans, rice, avocado, and a small side salad.
+Try the bandeja paisa, a signature dish from the region, including spicy ground meat, pork cracklings, fried egg, fried plantains, refried beans, rice, avocado, and a small side salad.
 Entrees average $12.

 Ajiacos y Mondongos

 Ajiaco is a potato-based soup with shredded white meat chicken, corn, capers, avocado, and cream.

 It's originally from Bogotá but is available throughout Colombia.

 At Ajiacos y Mondongos, expect to pay around 20,000 pesos ($7).
 For the adventurous, try the mondongo (tripe soup).